airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 ### 1.3.2 Adding a material
 We have a simple scene now, unfortunately, it's pretty gray and boring right now.
-To make more interesting we need to add materials to our objects.
+To make it more interesting we need to add materials to our objects.

 Adding a red material to the cylinder can be done using these commands:
 ```python